 Are you interested in natural winter illuminations?
-Icicles of Misotsuchi in Chichibu City is naturally-made wall of icicles measures over 30 meters wide and 10 meters high.
+Icicles of Misotsuchi in Chichibu City is a naturally-made wall of icicles measuring over 30 meters wide and 10 meters high.
 This natural ice artwork is created when spring water leaks through the surface of rocks.
 The best time to see them is usually from mid-January to mid-February when the icicles hit their peak coldness.
 These icicles are also lit up at night on the weekends and national holidays.

 Take a limited express along the Seibu Ikebukuro Line from Ikebukuro Station in Tokyo to Seibu-Chichibu Station, then take Seibu Kanko bus to Mitsumine Shrine.